rust-lang-ru/book/rustbook-en/src/ch13-04-performance.md

 test bench_search_iter ... bench:  19,234,900 ns/iter (+/- 657,200)
 ```

-The iterator version was slightly faster!
-We won’t explain the benchmark code
+The two implementations have similar performance!
+We won’t explain the
-here, because the point is not to prove that the two versions are equivalent
+benchmark code here, because the point is not to prove that the two versions
-but to get a general sense of how these two implementations compare
+are equivalent but to get a general sense of how these two implementations
-performance-wise.
+compare performance-wise.

 For a more comprehensive benchmark, you should check using various texts of
 various sizes as the `contents`, different words and words of different lengths
 as the `query`, and all kinds of other variations.
 The point is this:
 iterators, although a high-level abstraction, get compiled down to roughly the
 same code as if you’d written the lower-level code yourself.
 Iterators are one
-of Rust’s *zero-cost abstractions*, by which we mean using the abstraction
+of Rust’s _zero-cost abstractions_, by which we mean that using the abstraction
 imposes no additional runtime overhead.
 This is analogous to how Bjarne
 Stroustrup, the original designer and implementor of C++, defines
-*zero-overhead* in “Foundations of C++” (2012):
+_zero-overhead_ in “Foundations of C++” (2012):

 > In general, C++ implementations obey the zero-overhead principle: What you
 > don’t use, you don’t pay for.
 And further: What you do use, you couldn’t hand